Economics and Psychology

 • Topics

 The course will introduce students to the exciting world of Economics and Psychology - also know as Behavioral Economics.
 Traditional economic models have assumed that people are perfectly rational and seek to maximize their own payoffs.
 This course studies the economic consequences of acknowledging that people have bounded rationality and often are motivated by moral and social considerations.
+Issues linked to sustainability, such as how to secure a fair and efficient allocation of resources beneficial for both today's and future generations, will be covered in the course.

 The course will also introduce students to the scientific method of experiments.
 We will discuss different types of experiments, and the pros and cons of experimentation.
 Students will also get the chance to design and implement their own economic experiment.
 This will be done in groups of 3-4 students, and a written report based on the experiment will count towards the final grade.